 Additional CLI flags

 You can use this field to customize the scan with specific command-line arguments supported by that scanner.

 Fail on Severity

 Every Security step has a Fail on Severity setting.
-If the scan finds any vulnerability with the specified severity level or higher, the pipeline fails.
-It is good practice to include this setting in every Security step in an integrated pipeline.
+If the scan finds any vulnerability with the specified severity level or higher, the pipeline fails automatically.
 You can specify one of the following:

 NONE— Do not fail on severity